We Are Hunted: Technology

 The We Are Hunted service was powered by a proprietary software system.
 The platform enabled data aggregation, machine learning and content recommendation services.
 The system generated the music charts, powered the dynamic playlists, and delivered detailed analytics and reporting.
 The platform indexed approximately 100,000 music articles and 40 million music related tweets each month.
 It actively monitored YouTube and the Facebook graph for artist activity.
 The service used an open source stack including Linux, Apache, Nginx, Python, Sphinx, Postgres, Django, Redis, Twisted, and more.

 Team

 The core team responsible for the development of We Are Hunted was led by Stephen Phillips and Richard Slatter and included, Michael Doherty, Adrian McLean, and Ben Novakovic.
-UI/UX design was led by Jessica Huddart of Josephmark.
+UI/UX design was led by Jessica Huddart and Alex Naghavi of Josephmark.
 Several other people have contributed greatly to the development of the service including Genevieve Robey, Russell Keith-Magee, David Novakovic, Mitch Malone, Nathan Oorloff, Jack Murphy, Ryan Blunden, Tom Knox, Eoin McCarthy, Simon Litchfield and the team at Josephmark.

 The company was backed by Graeme Wood, the successful Australian Internet entrepreneur and philanthropist.

 Hunted Media provided fee for service web and mobile development services to support the ongoing development of the We Are Hunted service.
 The Hunted Media team had established a reputation in the digital music industry as an app development powerhouse working with companies like MySpace, MTV, Sony, eMusic, SiriusXM, Condé Nast and The Echonest.